DestinationsEurope

 • Movie ticket: €15.00

-Any unexpected expenses can also bring the monthly costs up, so try to have an emergency fund for these.
+There might also be unexpected expenses, so try to have an emergency fund for these.

 Total Monthly Expenses in Sweden